OCHA-DAP/pa-anticipatory-action/analyses/tcd/notebooks/forecasts/tcd_iri_seas_forecast.md

 - Targeted Admin1s: Barh el Gazel, Batha, Kanem, Lac (une partie), Ouaddaï (une partie), Sila (une partie), Wadi Fira
 - 20% of those admin1s meeting the threshold

 This notebook explores if and when these triggers would be reached.
+As part of this exploration methods for aggregation from raster level to the percentage of the area are discussed.

 #### Skill
 Before diving into any code, lets analyze the skill as produced by IRI.
 The GROC is shown below where grey indicates no skill, and white a dry mask.
 As can be seen from the images, over significant parts of Chad the forecasts don't show any skill.

 It also seems the skill becomes lower with a lower leadtime which is the opposite from the expected pattern.
+However the differences between leadtimes are small and thus should be interpreted with caution.

 <img src="https://iri.columbia.edu/climate/verification/images/NAskillmaps/pcp/PR1_groc_jja_Ld3.gif" alt="drawing" width="700"/>